THE BEST KETO SWEETENER TO ADD TO YOUR KITCHEN

 On the surface, it is a suitable sweetener for the keto diet.

-• 4.
+However, there is some concern that adding stevia to your diet may cause heightened feelings of hunger later in the day.
+This could increase your risk of overeating or letting your keto diet slip, putting you at risk of losing your ketotic state and hindering weight loss. - 4.
 Monk Fruit Extract.
 Monk fruit extract is a sweetener that is naturally derived from the monk fruit plant found in Asia.
 Although it contains natural sugars, these are stripped out to make monk fruit extract.
 Removing natural sugars reduces the calories, but the extract still tastes sweet.
 This is because monk fruit contains mogrosides.
 Mogrosides are calorie free antioxidants that taste sweet.

 Like other antioxidants, mogrosides scavenge free radicals within the body that could otherwise harm cells.
 This may help to reduce inflammation and the risk of medical conditions including some cancers.